 Mendoza’s winemaking story is as old as the colonial history of Argentina itself.
 That’s where Jesuit priests first planted grape vines in the mid-16th century, borrowing agricultural techniques from the ancient Incas and Huarpes.

 It was there in the foothills of the famed Valley de Uco where we discovered wines with true finesse that represented the distinct terroir of this famed wine region.

 And so, from one of the most spectacular sites in the world, we present to you Luna de Esperanza (Moon of Hope).

-Our vines sit atop an ancient riverbed that crosses our property from West to East.
-The sedimentary rock and centuries of alluvium washes from the Andes Mountains and nearby rivers have resulted in a world-class estate, which sits at an exceptional elevation of over 3,700 feet.
+Our vines sit atop an ancient riverbed that crosses our property from west to east.
+The sedimentary rock and centuries of alluvium wash from the Andes Mountains and nearby rivers, serving as the bedrock of a world-class estate at an exceptional elevation of over 3,700 feet.

-You will immediately notice that our wines are markedly different from many of the explosively fruit driven examples made elsewhere in the valley, and the rest of Argentina.
-Instead, you’ll find a hyper-focused expression of our terroir.
+You will notice a marked difference in our wines compared to many of the explosive, fruit-driven examples made elsewhere in the valley and throughout Argentina.
+Our wines exhibit a hyper-focused expression of our terroir.
 These are serious wines, worthy of serious contemplation.

-Our BARREL-FERMENTED VINTAGES are hand numbered and have a limited production of between 300 and 600 bottles.
-After fermentation, the wine is aged in new French oak for 24 months, bottled unfiltered and cellared for an additional 2 years before we release.
+Our BARREL-FERMENTED VINTAGES are hand numbered and have a limited production (300 to 600 bottles).
+After fermentation, the wine is aged in new French oak for 24 months, bottled unfiltered and cellared for an additional two years before we release.

-Our SUPER-PREMIUM and GRAND BLEND VINTAGES are hand numbered and have a limited production of between 900 and 1200 bottles.
-They see 18 months in new French oak, are bottled unfiltered before also being cellared for an additional 2 years before we release.
+Our SUPER-PREMIUM and GRAND BLEND VINTAGES are also hand numbered with limited production (900 to 1,200 bottles).
+They spend 18 months in new French oak, after which they are bottled unfiltered before being cellared for an additional two years before release.